snugel/cas-offinder/README.md

     $> ./cas-offinder input.txt G0:2 out.txt
     ...

-Then output file will be generated :
+Then output file will be generated:
+- The first column is the sequence id, by default line numbers, or given labels from the input file.
+- The second columns is the type of bulge, the value is one of `X`, `DNA`, or `RNA`.
-- The first column is the given query sequence,
+- The third column is the given query sequence (including gaps in case of DNA bulge).
+- The fourth column is the actual sequence at the location (including gaps in case of RNA bulge; mismatched bases are noted in lowercase letters),
-- The second column is the sequence name (if you downloaded it from UCSC or Ensembl, it is usually a chromosome name),
+- The fifth column is the sequence name (if you downloaded it from UCSC or Ensembl, it is usually a chromosome name),
-- The third column is the 0-based position of the off-target site (same convention as [Bowtie](https://github.com/BenLangmead/bowtie), not 1-based as IGV Viewer and others),
+- The sixth column is the 0-based location of the off-target site (same convention as [Bowtie](https://github.com/BenLangmead/bowtie), not 1-based as IGV Viewer and others),
-- The fourth column is the actual sequence from the position (mismatched bases noted in lowercase letters),
-- The fifth column is the forward strand(+) or reverse strand(-) of the found sequence,
+- The seventh column is the direction of sequence, either forward (+) or reverse (-) strand of the found sequence,
-- The last column is the number of the mismatched bases.
+- The eighth column is the number of the mismatched bases.
+- The last column is the size of bulge.

 out.txt:

-    GGCCGACCTGTCGCTGACGCNNN chr8    49679        GGgCatCCTGTCGCaGACaCAGG +       5
-    GGCCGACCTGTCGCTGACGCNNN chr8    517739       GcCCtgCaTGTgGCTGACGCAGG +       5
-    GGCCGACCTGTCGCTGACGCNNN chr8    599935       tGCCGtCtTcTCcCTGACGCCAG -       5
-    GGCCGACCTGTCGCTGACGCNNN chr8    5308348      GGCaGgCCTGgCttTGACGCAGG -       5
-    GGCCGACCTGTCGCTGACGCNNN chr8    9525579      GGCCcAgCTGTtGCTGAtGaAAG +       5
-    GGCCGACCTGTCGCTGACGCNNN chr8    12657177     GGCCcACCTGTgGCTGcCcaTAG -       5
-    GGCCGACCTGTCGCTGACGCNNN chr8    12808911     GGCCGACCaGgtGCTccCGCCGG +       5
-    GGCCGACCTGTCGCTGACGCNNN chr8    21351922     GGCCcACCTGaCtCTGAgGaCAG -       5
-    GGCCGACCTGTCGCTGACGCNNN chr8    21965064     GGCCGtCCTGcgGCTGctGCAGG -       5
-    GGCCGACCTGTCGCTGACGCNNN chr8    22409058     GcCCGACCccTCcCcGACGCCAG +       5
+    #Id	Bulge type	crRNA	DNA	Chromosome	Location	Direction	Mismatches	Bulge Size
+    0	X	CAGCAACTCCAGGGGGCCGCNGG	CAGCAACTCCAGaaGGCCGCTGG	chr8	37610874	-	2	0
+    0	DNA	C-AGCAACTCCAGGGGGCCGCNGG	CCAGCAACTCCAGaaGGCCGCTGG	chr8	37610874	-	2	1
+    0	DNA	CA-GCAACTCCAGGGGGCCGCNGG	CcAGCAACTCCAGaaGGCCGCTGG	chr8	37610874	-	3	1
+    0	DNA	CAG-CAACTCCAGGGGGCCGCNGG	CAGACcACTCCAGGGaGCtGCCGG	chr8	1540629	+	3	1
+    0	DNA	CAGCAACTCCAG-GGGGCCGCNGG	CAGCcACTtCAGAGGGGCtGCAGG	chr8	11566198	-	3	1
+    0	DNA	CAGCAACTCCAG-GGGGCCGCNGG	CAGCAgCTgCAGAGGGGgCGCCGG	chr8	111758967	-	3	1
+    ...
+    0	RNA	CAGCAACTCCAGGGGGCCGCNGG	C-aCAACTCCAGGGGGgCcCAGG	chr8	23557969	-	3	1
+    0	RNA	CAGCAACTCCAGGGGGCCGCNGG	a-GCAACTCCAGaaGGCCGCTGG	chr8	37610874	-	3	1
+    0	RNA	CAGCAACTCCAGGGGGCCGCNGG	C-GCAAacCCAGGGGGCCGaGGG	chr8	143431127	-	3	1
+    0	RNA	CAGCAACTCCAGGGGGCCGCNGG	CA-CAACTCCAGGGGGgCcCAGG	chr8	23557969	-	2	1
+    0	RNA	CAGCAACTCCAGGGGGCCGCNGG	CA-aAgCTCCAGGGGGCaGCAGG	chr8	130421607	+	3	1
     ...

 Advanced Usage